 In the United States, coxsackievirus A16 is most commonly detected, but other enteroviruses (such as coxsackievirus A10) can cause hand, foot, and mouth disease.
-Recently, coxsackievirus A6 has been detected in outbreaks.
+In the past few years, coxsackievirus A6 has been detected in outbreaks.
 Internationally, enterovirus 71 is a common etiologic agent.

-Person-to-person, through contact with saliva, sputum, fluid in blisters, or stool of an infected person.
+Person-to-person, through contact with saliva, nose and throat secretions, fluid in blisters, or stool of an infected person.

 Incubation period is 4–6 days.
 Patients usually present with fever and malaise, followed by sore throat and the development of vesicles in the mouth and a rash, often vesicular, on the hands (palms) and feet (soles).
 In some cases, the rash may be more widespread.
 Lesions usually resolve in 1 week, but rare complications can include aseptic meningitis and encephalitis.